Parliament has declared a climate emergency because when it comes to stopping climate breakdown – we're in the last-chance saloon.

 For those islanders who have already lost their homes to sea level rise – like the low-lying Carteret Islands of Papua New Guinea – the idea of a climate emergency is not new.

-Ditto for those communities of subsistence farmers across the globe whose land is becoming more salty and less productive due to climate change .
-Or those 60 million harmed by the extreme weather events in 2018 .
+Ditto for those communities of subsistence farmers across the globe whose land is becoming more salty and less productive due to climate breakdown.
+Or the millions of people harmed by extreme weather events over the past few years.

-These impacts on many of the planet’s poorest people are a good enough reason alone to call climate change an emergency.
+These impacts on many of the planet’s poorest people are a good enough reason alone to call the current situation an "emergency".

 But, technically, we're in a climate emergency because it's our last chance to stop runaway climate change.
 Alarm bells are ringing and it isn't a drill.

 We're in danger of going past points of no return: tipping points that will accelerate global warming and cause an irreversible collapse of natural systems that we depend on.